Haren Prison: Facilities

 Except where prisoners cook for themselves, meals are provided by the prison kitchen.
 Inmates can buy snacks and drinks from the canteen.

 Though the prison design is intended as an alternative to the "Ducpétiaux"-type design, within the Federal Public Service Justice it is described as a "Ducpétiaux" prison, because it will function like a "Ducpétiaux"-type design even though it does not look like one. (Édouard Ducpétiaux was Inspector General of Prisons in Belgium in the 19th century.
 A "Ducpétiaux" prison had wing-shaped cell complexes controlled by a central supervisory core.
 "Ducpétiaux" cell complexes generally consisted of an open gallery with a maximum of three floors.)

 The prison is designed to be environmentally friendly, and has received the BREEAM "very good" certificate.
 The prison uses underground heat pumps to cool the prison in summer and heat it in winter.
 The heat pumps work with a borehole energy storage field of 250 90 m boreholes.
 There are 140 solar panels on the roof of the "town hall".
 Some of the buildings have green rooves [gross area 22,500 sqm including pathways].
 The prison is designed to use 77% less tap water than average; this is because 59% of non-potable water (for flushing toilets and irrigation) comes from collecting rainwater, and 41% from recovery and purification of grey water.
 The buildings are better insulated than required by current regulations (and twice as much better than the building regulations in force at the time the initial planning application was done).
 The buildings also have acoustic insulation, partly to reduce the propagation of knocking and impact noises, and partly to reduce the noise from Brussels Airport.
 Nevertheless, a journalist (Arnaud Gabriel) who was locked up in the prison for 36 hours complained about the noises that he could hear when he was locked in his cell: "the constant blower that stays in the head; the fridge that gets started; doors opening; prison officers' shoes on the stairs."

 History

 Haren Prison was built as part of the implementation of a masterplan to combat overcrowding in Belgian prisons and to improve living conditions, which was approved by the Federal Council of Ministers in 2008 and has been updated several times since then.
 (Note: "The Master Plan III, titled 'Humane Detention and Internment', was approved in November 2016 and aims to renovate 'to recover the lost capabilities in the existing institutions' and build additional cells and prisons as part of public-private partnerships.")
-Five new prisons have been built: